 \begin{cor} For a positive integer $r$, we have

 \end{cor}

 \begin{proof} This is exactly \cref{eq:antipode-Q}. \end{proof}

-This identity is equivalent to the shuffle antipode relation among multiple Eisenstein series, which is the family of algebraic relations induced from an antipode of shuffle Hopf algebra.
+This identity is equivalent to the shuffle antipode relation among multiple Eisenstein series, which is a family of algebraic relations induced from the antipode of the shuffle Hopf algebra.
 These relations are also derived from the results of Bachmann--Tasaka \cite{BT}, the construction of shuffle regularized multiple Eisenstein series.

 In the following formulas, multiple Eisenstein series with indices formally less than 2 may occasionally appear.
 However, note that such terms do not actually appear, since the corresponding binomial coefficients vanish.